rsegebre/rsegebre.github.com/README.rst

-This is me trying to setup my new website following pydanny's steps :D.
+This is me trying to setup my new website following pydanny's steps.